V-J Day in Times Square: In popular culture

-A central element of the 1987 neo-noir psychological horror Angel Heart involves a private detective attempting to locate a soldier who disappeared from the Times Square V-J Day celebrations soon after having participated in a kiss similar to the one captured by Eisenstaedt.
+A central element of the 1987 neo-noir psychological horror film Angel Heart involves a private detective attempting to locate a soldier who disappeared from the Times Square V-J Day celebrations soon after having participated in a kiss similar to the one captured by Eisenstaedt.

 In The Simpsons episode "Bart the General" (first airdate February 4, 1990), victory celebrations following a "war" between two groups of children include a boy in a sailor outfit kissing Lisa Simpson as a photograph is taken.
 Afterwards, she then slaps the boy across his face, telling him to "Knock it off!"

 On August 14, 2005, John Seward Johnson II displayed a bronze life-size sculpture of the kiss, Unconditional Surrender, at a 60th-anniversary reenactment at Times Square.
 His statue was featured in a ceremony that included Carl Muscarello and Edith Shain as participants, holding a copy of the famous photograph.

 Johnson also sculpted a 25 ft version in plastic and aluminum, which had been displayed in several cities, including San Diego and Sarasota.
 The 25 ft version was moved to New York City again on August 12, 2015, for a temporary display.

-In the film Night at the Museum: Battle of the Smithsonian (2009), two characters jump into a life-size enlargement of the photograph, finding themselves in a monochrome Times Square.
+In the film Night at the Museum: Battle of the Smithsonian (2009), Larry Daley and Amelia Earhart (played by Ben Stiller and Amy Adams) jump into a life-size enlargement of the photograph, finding themselves in a monochrome Times Square.
 One of them cuts in on the sailor for a kiss with the nurse.

 During the opening credits of the film Watchmen (2009), the Times Square V-J celebration is shown with a costumed heroine, Silhouette, kissing a female nurse as a photographer captures the moment.

 In the film Letters to Juliet (2010), the photograph is featured in a scene where a magazine editor questions a writer about her fact-checking regarding the image.

 In 2012, while performing a show for the Marines during the New York City Fleet Week, singer Katy Perry kissed a man on stage, replicating the pose.

 In the video game Wolfenstein: The New Order (2014), an alternative history version of the V-J Day kiss (V-A Day in the timeline) appears as a Nazi soldier forcing himself on the nurse, in Paris instead of New York.

+In the Life, Larry and the Pursuit of Unhappiness episode "Lawrence" (2026), a character played by Larry David sees the kiss unfold in Times Square, and attempts to kiss a nurse on his own, much to the dismay of the nurse, her partner, and others around the scene.